-Robert Shaw's work includes governance and management consulting, teaching and academic research.
+Robert Shaw is a New Zealand scholar who works in China and New Zealand.
+His work includes governance and management consulting, dispute resolution, political commentary, teaching and academic research.

 He is currently at Guangdong University of Foreign Studies (GDUFS), in the Pearl River Delta region of Southern China.
 He teaches western philosophy, research methods, and some management subjects.
 He mentors teachers who wish to publish research.
-At the Western Institute of Technology Taranaki he teaches occasional courses in the applied management degree.
+At the Western Institute of Technology at Taranaki, he teaches occasional courses in the applied management degree.
+He also provides a mediation service for Taranaki and the Waikato.

-Robert's academic work often draws upon his experience in central and local government.
-He was for five terms an elected member of the Porirua
+Robert's management research often draws upon his experience in central and local government.
+For 18 years he was a civil servant and advisor to Ministers of the Crown.
+He was for fifteen years an elected member of the Porirua

 City Council.
 From 1998